vlboff/rsclone/README.md

 # RS clone

-This is a command work to develop music service based at Spotify API.
+This is a command work to develop music service based on Spotify API.

 <a href="https://avpankov.github.io/rsclone/">Deployed app</a>